Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : ndtv

 Doma is a traditional and unique chewing habit in Bhutan, where people chew a combination of betel nut, betel leaf, slaked lime, and various other ingredients.
-It is a cultural practice deeply rooted in Bhutanese society and is often seen as a symbol of hospitality and socialising.
-The betel nut, also known as areca nut, is sliced and wrapped in a betel leaf along with lime paste and other flavourings like cardamom, cloves, or tobacco.
+This practice is part of the traditional food of Bhutan and is deeply rooted in Bhutanese society, often seen as a symbol of hospitality and socializing.
+The betel nut, also known as areca nut, is sliced and wrapped in a betel leaf along with lime paste and other flavorings like cardamom, cloves, or tobacco.

 Doma is believed to have stimulant and digestive properties and is commonly offered to guests as a gesture of welcome.
 While Doma is an integral part of Bhutanese culture, it’s important to note that excessive chewing of betel nut can have adverse health effects, and it is recommended to consume it in moderation.